Do you allow alcohol use or sell alcohol on site?

-The venue is an 11 acre, fenced park with grass fields, cement and asphalt walkways, and a large metal pavilion near the center.
+The venue is an 11 acre, fenced park with grass fields, cement, and asphalt walkways, and a large metal pavilion near the center.
 It is nearly all flat (aside from the small knolls that border the park) and our events are wheelchair accessible throughout.
-There are 3 gatehouses and each of them have ADA compliant bathrooms with multiple stalls and changing tables.
-In the park there are water drinking fountains, with the ability to connect water hoses, located near the gatehouses and the large metal pavilion.
+There are 3 gatehouses and each of them have ADA-compliant bathrooms with multiple stalls and changing tables.
+Within the park are water drinking fountains, with the ability to connect water hoses, located near the gatehouses and the large metal pavilion.
 We do not have wheelchairs for rent.

 You are not required to wear a costume as a visitor to our faire.
 Our staff, volunteers, vendors, artisans, entertainers, etc are required to wear costumes though.

 The Utah Renaissance Faire encourages and welcomes the following costumes:

 - Norse / Vikings